wpscanteam/wpscan/README.md

 ## Optional: WordPress Vulnerability Database API

-The WPScan CLI tool uses the [WordPress Vulnerability Database API](https://wpscan.com/api) to retrieve WordPress vulnerability data in real time.
+The WPScan CLI tool uses the [WordPress Vulnerability Database API](https://wpscan.com/api) to retrieve WordPress vulnerability data in real-time.
 For WPScan to retrieve the vulnerability data an API token must be supplied via the `--api-token` option, or via a configuration file, as discussed below.
 An API token can be obtained by registering an account on [WPScan.com](https://wpscan.com/register).

-Up to **75** API requests per day are given free of charge, that should be suitable to scan most WordPress websites at least once per day.
+Up to **75** API requests per day are given free of charge, which should be suitable to scan most WordPress websites at least once per day.
 When the daily 75 API requests are exhausted, WPScan will continue to work as normal but without any vulnerability data.

 ### How many API requests do you need?

-- Our WordPress scanner makes one API request for the WordPress version, one request per installed plugin and one request per installed theme.
+- Our WordPress scanner makes one API request for the WordPress version, one request per installed plugin, and one request per the installed theme.
 - On average, a WordPress website has 22 installed plugins.

 ## Load CLI options from file/s